- University of Kansas Medical Center (KU Medical Center)

 Rural health experience

-The rotations during intern year are designed expose the young physician to a broad spectrum of surgical care.
-Interns spend six months on the urology service, four months at the KUMC campus and the two months at the Truman Medical Center.
-The remaining six months include a month of general surgery at Truman Medical Center and five months at KUMC on the following rotations: SICU, surgical oncology, surgical transplant, general surgery, and night float.
+The rotations during intern year are designed to expose the young physician to a broad spectrum of surgical care.
+Interns spend six months on the urology service, four months at the KU Medical Center campus and two months at Truman Medical Center.
+The remaining six months include a month of general surgery at Truman Medical Center and five months at KU Medical Center on the following rotations: SICU, surgical oncology, surgical transplant, general surgery and night float.
 Didactics and conference schedules are common to all resident classes.

 This year is divided into four three-month blocks.
-Residents rotate at KUMC on the urology service, Children’s Mercy Hospital on the pediatric urology service, Cameron Regional Medical Center for a rural health urology experience, and then also have a dedicated research block.
-Residents participate in surgical procedures, in-patient management of urology patients, consults, as well as outpatient evaluations.
+Residents rotate at KU Medical Center on the urology service, Children’s Mercy Hospital on the pediatric urology service, Cameron Regional Medical Center for a rural health urology experience, and they also have a dedicated research block.
+Residents participate in surgical procedures, inpatient management of urology patients, consults and outpatient evaluations.
 Residents at this level are expected to learn the fundamentals of endoscopic surgery, such as cystoscopy, transurethral resections of the prostate and bladder, ureteroscopy and percutaneous procedures.
 Didactics and conference schedules are common to all resident classes.
 Separate teaching conference does occur at Children’s Mercy Hospital.

-Residents spend nine months at KUMC and three months at the Kansas City VA Medical Center.
-Part of the KUMC rotation also includes 6 weeks at Indian Creek Campus where they will have more direct engagement and teaching as well as continuity of care.
-The resident is expected to take increasing responsibility and initiative in the management of urology in-patients and consults.
-Resident should start to achieve proficiency in office-based assessments and procedures.
-The operative experience begins to broaden and includes the performance of advanced endoscopic procedures and a more active role during open, laparoscopic, and robotic procedures.
+Residents spend nine months at KU Medical Center and three months at the Kansas City VA Medical Center.
+Part of the KU Medical Center rotation also includes six weeks at The Univeristy of Kansas Health System's Indian Creek Campus where they will have more direct engagement and teaching as well as continuity of care of patients.
+The resident is expected to take increasing responsibility and initiative in the management of urology inpatients and consults.
+Residents should start to achieve proficiency in office-based assessments and procedures.
+The operative experience begins to broaden and includes the performance of advanced endoscopic procedures and a more active role during open, laparoscopic and robotic procedures.

-Residents at this senior level have rotations at KUMC (6 months), the KCVA Medical Center (3 months), and at Children's Mercy Hospital (3 months).
-Part of the KUMC rotation also includes 6 weeks at Indian Creek Campus where they will have more direct engagement and teaching as well as continuity of care.
+Residents at this senior level have rotations at KU Medical Center (six months), the Kansas City VA Medical Center (three months) and Children's Mercy Hospital (three months).
+Part of the KU Medical Center rotation also includes six weeks at The University of Kansas Health System's Indian Creek Campus where they will have more direct engagement and teaching as well as continuity of care.
 They routinely act as the senior resident on surgical procedures in direct partnership with the attending staff.
 Senior residents should start developing leadership qualities to define culture and team management strategies.

-The final year provides an opportunity for the chief resident to perfect his/her operative, clinical, and patient management skills.
+The final year provides an opportunity for the chief resident to perfect their operative, clinical and patient management skills.
 This includes advanced procedures in oncology, laparoscopy, urethral stricture disease, female pelvic medicine, advanced reconstruction and endoscopy.
-Rotations at KUMC (6 months), the KCVA Medical Center (3 months), and Truman Medical Center (3 months) provide a broad spectrum of surgical cases and also place the chief resident in an increasing position of responsibility, leadership, and ownership.
+Rotations at KU Medical Center (six months), the Kansas City VA Medical Center (three months) and Truman Medical Center (three months) provide a broad spectrum of surgical cases and also place the chief resident in an increasing position of responsibility, leadership and ownership.

-It is both our privilege and honor to be involved in the training of America's future physicians.
+It is both our privilege and honor to be involved in the training of future physicians.
 We invite medical students with an interest in urology to rotate on our service.
-Students will receive extensive exposure to all facets of urology.
-Didactic and clinical instruction is provided through-out the rotation.
-Students are encouraged to become involved in research projects.
-Dr. Kerri Thurmon is the Student Clerkship Director who mentors and organizes the 4-week rotation.
-For students pursuing urology as a career, the 4th year clerkship also serves as the residency interview.
+Students will receive extensive exposure to all facets of urology, and didactic and clinical instruction are provided throughout the rotation.
+Students are encouraged to become involved in research projects, which is a four-week rotation.
+For students pursuing urology as a career, the fourth-year clerkship also serves as the residency interview.

-Visiting students are always welcome at the University of Kansas Urology Program.
-Interested students should view information for Visiting Medical Students on the Student Center website.
-The phone number 913-588-7055.
+Visiting students are always welcome in the KU Medical Center Urology Program.
+Interested students should view information for Visiting Medical Students or call 913-588-7055.